GModal/pd2jack/clients.md

     or if pd2jack isn't globally installed:
     ./pd2jack -v 1 -i -o -O 224.0.0.1 -p pd/phase_vo.pd

-This will start pd2jack in verbose interactive mode, with OSC enabled and a multicast group for outgoing OSC (the URL of 224.0.0.1 is standard for home routers, but could be different on commercial or education networks).
+This will start pd2jack in verbose interactive mode, with OSC enabled and a multicast group for outgoing OSC.
+The URL of 224.0.0.1 is standard for home routers, but could be different on commercial or education networks.
+This also holds for the MobMuPlat broadcast IP address.

 ### Using the Swap client